-It all began over 30 years ago, when a young Richard Thompson started planting trees on a block of land boardering the Whanganui River.
-As the years passed, what was once a sparse collection of empty paddocks was now a densley populated forest of trees full of exotic timber.
+It all began over 30 years ago, when a young Richard Thompson started planting trees on a block of land bordering the Whanganui River.
+As the years passed, what was once a sparse collection of empty paddocks was now a densely populated forest of trees full of exotic timber.
 There was just one problem - it order to turn these trees into timber, it would need to be milled, and in order for the milled timber to be used, it would need to be dried.

 So, a mill was purchased, a yard leased and the business that would become MacBlack, was born.